Aias21/Not-a-boring-blog/README.md

 - run python3 manage.py migrate <b>If you use default database</b> to create the tables in the database, otherwise execute this step at the end

+- make sure you set a SECRET_KEY in the .env file and source it with :$ source .env otherwise the project will throw and error

 ### *Optional* but necessary when you want to work with the setup in the settings

 - create a postgresql database (you will need the name of it in the environmental variables, as well your postgres credentials)